carloscastellanos/teaching/480/syllabi/IGME480_Spring2025.md

 **Policies:**

 * Students should contact the professor before class to alert him to their absence.
-* Our labor-based grading contract (to be negotiated) will assign grades that factor in a count of unexcused absences, but not excused absences.
+* Grades may factor in a count of unexcused absences, but not excused absences.
 * You are permitted one unexcused absence.
 * A post-hoc excuse for an unexcused absence may or may not be accepted, at the professor's discretion.
 * The first incidence of unexcused tardiness will be noted, but excused.